Learn More

 Pension Consolidation

 If you have accumulated several pension pots throughout your career, you can consolidate them into a single international SIPP to streamline the management of your retirement savings.
+Consolidating your pension simplifies administration and enables a unified investment strategy.
+Consolidating pensions can reduce administration, but it does not necessarily reduce costs.
+A SIPP may have higher provider, investment or advice charges than the existing pension arrangements.

 Currency and Investment Flexibility

+International SIPPs support multi-currency investing.
+Some SIPPs allow cash and investments to be held in US dollars, which can help align future withdrawals with US-dollar spending.
+This does not remove currency risk, which also depends on the currencies and markets to which the underlying investments are exposed.
 Additionally, international SIPPs offer a wide range of investment options, providing you with greater control over how your retirement savings are invested.
 You can opt to oversee the investments yourself or appoint an expert to manage your portfolio, ensuring it aligns with your short- and long-term financial objectives and risk tolerance.
+Regardless of the management and investment strategy, international SIPPs allow you to invest in a variety of asset classes, including:

 Investment Class Description

-Shares (domestic and international) Ownership stakes in companies, offering the potential for high returns but with significant volatility and risk of loss
+Shares (domestic and international) Ownership stakes in companies, offering the potential for high returns but with significant volatility and risk of loss.

-Bonds Debt securities issued by governments or corporations that pay fixed interest over time
+Bonds Debt securities issued by governments or corporations that pay fixed interest over time.

 Flexible Withdrawals

+An international SIPP allows you to take advantage of the UK’s pension regulations while maintaining flexibility in retirement planning.
+Once you reach the applicable normal minimum pension age, or qualify for an exception, a defined contribution SIPP can generally provide flexible access to benefits subject to the scheme rules and applicable tax treatment.
 This flexibility is particularly beneficial for tax planning, especially for US taxpayers.
 By strategically structuring your pension withdrawals, you can manage your overall tax liability more efficiently and remain within the desired tax bracket.

 Tax-Deferred Growth